The-DEMON-Network/markdown-workshop/README.md

 ### Quick Description

-The goal for this workshop was to teach researchers how to report their research reproducicbly using Markdown.
+The goal for this workshop was to teach researchers how to report their research reproducibly using Markdown.

 ### Background/motivation